Butch Goring

-Robert Thomas "Butch" Goring (born October 22, 1949) is a Canadian former professional ice hockey player.
+Robert Thomas "Butch" Goring (born October 22, 1949) is a Canadian former professional ice hockey player and coach.
 He played 16 seasons in the National Hockey League (NHL) for the Los Angeles Kings, New York Islanders and Boston Bruins.
-A four-time Stanley Cup winner with the Islanders, he has been cited as a key figure of the Islander dynasty.
+A four-time Stanley Cup winner with the Islanders, he has been cited as a key figure of the Islanders dynasty.

 Since retiring as a player he has served as head coach of both the Bruins and Islanders.
-He currently serves as the Islanders' television color commentator on MSG Network alongside Islanders play-by-play announcer Brendan Burke.
+He currently serves as the Islanders' television color commentator on MSG Network and select games for TNT alongside lead team and #2 TNT play-by-play announcer Brendan Burke.
+In addition, ice-level reporter Darren Pang joins the pair for select games.

+Butch Goring worked as a Color commentator for the NHL on TNT from 2022-2023.